 Is there anything better than Mashed Potatoes?
 I didn’t think so.
-I could pretty much live off potatoes, any way, any shape, any form.
+I could pretty much live off’m.. any way, any shape, any form which is normally mashed so that doesn’t even make sense.
 They are a perfect blank slate for so many creations, but they are also perfect left alone with a bit of salt and butter all mashed up.

 One day when I was in high school I saw something, somewhere about cauliflower replacing potatoes and I was absolutely appalled.
 I’m honestly not a huge fan of cauliflower.
 I won’t tell you what I used think cauliflower tasted like, but I was intrigued by this idea because even back then I tried to lighten up dishes when I could.
 I remember making them and I wasn’t the biggest fan.
 I did like them, but I need them to be loaded with lots of cheese and bacon, and well that pretty much defeated the purpose of them being healthier.

 So a couple years later, I came back to them while trying some low-carb, fast track diet.
 I still wasn’t that big of a fan, BUT I was allowed to load them up with cheese and bacon, so I was okay with them.

 Fast forward just a couple more years and I had this handy dandy idea to combine cauliflower AND potatoes together so that you’ll still get the rich and creamy texture from the potato, but still the health benefits from the cauliflower.

 and it was wonderful, and I’ve been making my mashed potatoes exactly like this ever since.

 EVEN for Thanksgiving, and not one person can tell the difference.
 NOT ONE.

 I make a double batch of these and they disappear out of the bowl and people are licking their plates.

 and it’s lovely, just like these mashed potatoes.